popaaaandrei/RxFirebase/README.md

 #### 2) begin using the provided `Observables` or implement your own ones for your models

-You can also check my [article](https://alt-tab.ghost.io/protocol-extensions-model/) on protocol extensions and how they can be used to simplify adding behaviour to your models.

 ```
-* Firebase.instance.rx_currentUser()
 * Firebase.instance.rx_authStateDidChange()
 * Firebase.instance.rx_signInWithEmail(email: String, password: String)
 * Firebase.instance.rx_signInWithCredential(credential: FIRAuthCredential)